One day I asked myself: What if I could stay in my comfort zone — even in uncomfortable situations — like at parties or networking events?

 I certainly didn’t, not for more decades than I’d like to admit.
 When you set an intention for how you want to show up for yourself, you control your experience, instead of letting fear and anxiety dictate it for you.
-When you stop telling yourself you have to get out of your comfort zone and let yourself off the hook, you create a space where you can be at ease, even when your mind is telling you that you ought to be freaking out.
+When you stop telling yourself you have to get out of your comfort zone — and you let yourself off the hook — you create a space where you can be at ease, even when your mind is telling you that you ought to be freaking out.

 It Starts With Lowering the Bar

-It’s like walking around in your jammies ALL.
+By lowering your expectations of yourself, it’s like walking around in your jammies ALL.
 THE.
 TIME.

 Focus on How You Want to Feel

-Here’s a simple but effective tip for the next time you are about to enter an uncomfortable situation: Find a quiet place, close your eyes, and take a few deep breaths (I love the solitude of my car for this).
+Here’s another simple but effective tip for the next time you are about to enter an uncomfortable situation: Find a quiet place, close your eyes, and take a few deep breaths (I love the solitude of my car for this).
 Then decide on one word that defines how you want to feel when you enter the room or place of discomfort.